 - ISO 22000 will document all techniques, methods, and procedures in a thoroughly systematic way

 - Increased traceability, efficiency, and resourcefulness in the food chain

 - Enables you to participate in large scale food chains around the world, helping you enter new international markets

 - Ensures that your supply chain is secure to meet growing food requirements

-Which ISO standards benefit food manufacturers?
+Which ISO standards benefits food manufacturers?

 ISO 22000 is relevant for any business or company that deals with food.
 However, it’s prudent to address that there are several different types of food manufacturing, and some may benefit from multiple standards.
 The food industry is very diverse, especially from a global perspective.
 There are approximately 30 different industries within the food and drink manufacturing trade.

-It is advantageous to have the ISO 22000 and ISO 9001 run adjacent to each other, as the ISO 22000 measures policies and procedures for the manufacturing and handling of food, whereas the ISO 9001 measures quality with the everyday running of the company.
-Together, both can benefit your company immensely if implemented correctly, through continual improvement in the company’s operations, food preparation, manufacturing and distributing.
+It is advantageous to have the ISO 22000 and ISO 9001 run adjacent to each other, as the ISO 22000 measures policies and procedures for the manufacturing and handling of the food, whereas the ISO 9001 measures quality with the everyday running of the company.
+Together, both can benefit your company immensely if implemented correctly, through continual improvement in the company’s operations, food preparation, manufacturing, and distributing.

-Some other ISOs that are worth exploring:
+Some other ISO standards that are worth exploring: